Josie0x/Josie0x/README.md

 # Josie Charles 🫆
  SOC Analyst | Threat Detector

-**I turn logs into stories, alerts into action, and threats into lessons learned.**
+**I turn logs into stories, alerts into action, and threats into lessons learned 📝.**

 ---